 Fr.
 Stan has since independently released over twenty (20) CD’s in various genres as well as DVDs and books.
 Assigned to the work of preaching full-time, Fr.
 Stan travels extensively giving talks and concerts across the country and around the world with proceeds from bookings and sales going towards his work with poor and underprivileged families.

 The C.F.R.s adhere to an ascetic lifestyle in their friaries and live in impoverished areas around the world ministering to the needy.
 Fr.
-Stan has been involved with community development and the implementation of various social programs in his neighbourhood of the South Bronx for over twenty five years when the religious order started in 1987.
+Stan has been involved with community development and the implementation of various social programs in his neighborhood of the South Bronx for over twenty-five years when the religious order started in 1987.
 That same year Fr.
 Stan established his non-profit company, Francesco Productions (www.francescoproductions.com) mixing music and message.

 Francesco Productions is a registered 501(c)(3) non-profit organization that uses modern culture to evangelize and help improve the lives of those in the local community and communities around the world.
 In conjunction with the C.F.R.s, it is committed to hands-on work with the poor and works to empower them to get their hands-on work.